jambuur/APEDSK99/README.md

 ### *Ignition sequence*

 Switch the TI on first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (faint glow from the LED) and then soft-reset the TI.
-This sequence prevents the TI corrupting the DSR RAM at powerup.
+This sequence prevents spurious sideport signals corrupting the DSR RAM at powerup.

 ### *BUG's*